Hospice Physician Testimonial

 Regional Medical Director, VITAS Healthcare

 “I don’t quite know how to say this,” Dr. Eric Shaban says, “but hospice is the ability to practice palliative medicine without feeling handcuffed.
 There’s more leeway when the patient’s in hospice; it’s more freeing and more rewarding.
-There’s instant gratification because there is lots we can do that impacts lives.
+There’s instant gratification because there's a lot we can do to impact lives.
 And we leave the rest to nature.”

 Apply to become a VITAS physician